Let us adore the Lord, the King who is to come.

 Free audio for the blind

-Office of Readings for Monday of week 15
+Office of Readings for 1st Monday of Advent

 Full page including sources and copyrights